CESNET/eInfra-docs/topics/compute/openstack/docs/how-to-guides/attaching-interface.md

   exclude: false
 ---

-# Attaching network interface
+# Attaching Network Interface

 ## Prerequisites

 - Created [instance](../getting-started/creating-first-infrastructure.md).

-## Attaching interface
+## Attaching Interface

 This guide shows how to attach additional interfaces to running instances.
 This approach can be used for both IPv4 and IPv6 networks.